Norwegian for Adult Learners

 Anne-Mette Thunem

-Native Norwegian Anne-Mette Thunem received her B.A. in Political Science from the University of Oslo.
+Native Norwegian Anne-Mette received her B.A. in Political Science from the University of Oslo.
 The San Francisco Bay Area resident specializes in international marketing communications, adapting companies' products and services culturally to give them a local look and feel.
 Her background as a managing editor in content marketing includes Norwegian as well as other language editions.

 Evan Anderson-Flint

-Evan Anderson-Flint is an undergraduate student at UC Berkeley.
+Evan is an undergraduate student at UC Berkeley.
 He grew up speaking English but learned his mother tongue from the ground up when studying at Folkhogskole and university in Norway.
 He continues to explore the language through music and media.
 In his free time, he enjoys hiking, playing music, and skiing.

-Beginner 1B (virtual), Anne-Mette, Wednesday 5.30pm-6.30pm PST, start: October 29
+Beginner 2A (virtual) (FULL), Anne-Mette, Wednesday 5.30pm-6.30pm PST, start: January 14

-Upper Intermediate 1B (virtual), Anne-Mette, Tuesday 6.15pm-7.15pm PST, start: October 28
+Upper Intermediate 2A (virtual), Anne-Mette, Tuesday 6.15pm-7.15pm PST, start: January 13

-Advanced (virtual), Anne-Mette, Monday 6pm-7pm PST, start: October 27
+Advanced (virtual), Anne-Mette, Monday 6pm-7pm PST, start: January 12

 Sett i gang 1, course book for Beginner/Intermediate